hasan-malik/Chrome-Extension-Task-Manager/README.md

 Well, download Task Manager and remember those no more!

 Task Manager is a Chrome extension.
 With one click on your Chrome browser, unlock productivity today.

+This repository serves as an open-source collection of the HTML, CSS, and Javascript code for this Chrome extension.